Euan Ashley: Svexa

 Ashley is co-founder and chairman of the board at Silicon Valley Exercise Analytics (Svexa), a sports intelligence company that combines physical, subjective and biological data to offer optimized training, performance and recovery recommendations for athletes and teams.
-He co-founded Svexa with Mikael Mattson, a Swedish physiologist who completed part of his PhD in Ashley’s lab, Daryl Waggott who worked as a computational biologist in Ashley’s lab, and Filip Larsen, a longtime collaborator of Mattson.
+He co-founded Svexa with Mikael Mattson, a Swedish physiologist who completed part of his PhD in Ashley's lab, Daryl Waggott who worked as a computational biologist in Ashley's lab, and Filip Larsen, a longtime collaborator of Mattson.

 Company boards

 AstraZeneca

 Ashley was appointed as a Non-Executive Director of the pharmaceutical company AstraZeneca in October 2020.
-In July 2021, the company acquired Boston-based rare disease company Alexion in a $40 billion deal.
+In July 2021, the company acquired Boston-based rare disease company Alexion Pharmaceuticals in a $40 billion deal.
 During the pandemic, the company licensed a COVID vaccine from the University of Oxford and distributed more than 3 billion doses of the vaccine globally mostly to low- and moderate-income countries.
 According to company statements, close to 2 billion doses were distributed at cost.

-Svexa

-Ashley is Chairman of the Board of the sports intelligence company Svexa.
+Dexcom

+In 2025, Ashley was appointed to the Board of Directors of Dexcom, Inc., a publicly traded medical technology company specializing in continuous glucose monitoring systems for people with diabetes.
+Dexcom is a global leader in real-time glucose sensing, serving millions of users in more than 100 countries through its G6, G7, and integrated digital health platforms.
+The company has reported annual revenues exceeding $4 billion and continues to expand its role in advancing connected, data-driven diabetes management worldwide.

 Music

-Ashley learned jazz saxophone as a teenager and joined Scotland’s regional youth jazz orchestra including tours to the Montreux Jazz Festival, Poland and the USA.
+Ashley learned jazz saxophone as a teenager and joined Scotland's regional youth jazz orchestra including tours to the Montreux Jazz Festival, Poland and the USA.
 Forming a jazz saxophone quartet with members of its saxophone section, The Hung Drawn Quartet featured Ashley, Raymond MacDonald, Graeme Wilson and Allon Beauvoisin and performed a mix of original compositions and arrangements of jazz standards.
-They released two albums (Cookin' with the HDQ and A Train in the Distance) appeared multiple times on BBC Radio and contributed an arrangement of Charlie Mingus’ Haitian Fight Song to the David Byrne-produced soundtrack for the movie Young Adam featuring Ewan McGregor, Tilda Swinton, and Emily Mortimer.
+They released two albums (Cookin' with the HDQ and A Train in the Distance) appeared multiple times on BBC Radio and contributed an arrangement of Charlie Mingus' Haitian Fight Song to the David Byrne-produced soundtrack for the movie Young Adam featuring Ewan McGregor, Tilda Swinton, and Emily Mortimer.
 They toured in the US (Philadelphia, New York) and Ontario, Canada in 1994.
 Ashley also performed in duo and quartet format at the Glasgow International Jazz Festival with Malcolm Finlay, Stuart Brown and others as part of the group Universal.

 While at Oxford University, Ashley directed the Oxford University Jazz Orchestra a period of tenure that included band tours to the Glasgow International Jazz Festival, honors at the BBC big band competition, and the release of the live album Know Where you Are with bebop legend Peter King.

-During this time, Ashley also acted as soloist for a performance of the Glazounov Saxophone Concerto by the Radcliffe Orchestra in Oxford.

-In California, Ashley has performed with jazz group The Jazz Factory and with an Oakland-based Afro-Peruvian jazz collective.